EasySensors/ButtonSizeNode/DomoticzInstallMySensors.md

 ## MySensors Nodes use [Domoticz](https://domoticz.com/) as Controller running Raspberry PI.
 How To###

-Need:
+Hardware we need:
 - 1 Raspberry PI2 or newer.
-- 2 Two Arduinos or any clones with Radio attached(RFM 69 or NRF24) .
+- 2 Two Arduinos or any clones with Radio attached (RFM 69 or NRF24).
 In this How To I will use [ButtonSizeNode](https://github.com/EasySensors/ButtonSizeNode) as Gateway Serial for MySensors network.

 **Step 1.**